Port of Durban: Naval facilities

 Naval Base Durban, situated on Salisbury Island, is part of the Port of Durban.
 Established during the Second World War, it was downgraded to a naval station in 2002.
 In 2012 a decision was made to renovate and expand the facilities back up to a full naval base to accommodate the South African Navy's offshore patrol flotilla.
 In December 2015 it was redesignated a naval base.
 It is the home port of three Warrior-class interim offshore patrol vessels (formerly missile-armed fast attack craft) which will be replaced by a new patrol flotilla within four to five years.

 Expansion plans

 In April 2021, South African officials revealed a $7 billion modernization and expansion plan of the port facilities in order to increase efficiency and improve its standing as one of Africa's best and biggest ports.
-The program is expected expand port capacity from 2.9 million TEU to more than 11 million TEU by 2031.
+The program is expected to expand port capacity from 2.9 million TEU to more than 11 million TEU by 2031.

 The plan has been criticized by labour unions over not being consulted on the construction contracts, and warned that the government's intention to partner with the private sector to complete the expansion could lead to job losses for a highly indebted state-owned company.